plurid/developer/packages/developer-cli/README.md

     -h, --help                  display help for command

 Commands:
-  status                        show the connection status machine [options]             set a name for the machine login [options]               log into a developer server logout [options]              log out of a developer server start [options]               start the developer server connection stop [options]                stop the developer server connection setup [options]               setup a connection to a developer server setdown [options]             setdown, remove a connection to a developer server register [path]               register a project for the developer server, on a path or in the current directory deregister [path]             deregister a project for the developer server, on a path or in the current directory lint [project]                lint a registered project or the current directory project test [project]                test a registered project or the current directory project preview [project]             preview web elements and scenarios for a registered project or the current directory project watch [project]               watch for changes a registered project or the current directory project build [project]               build a registered project or the current directory project run <command> [project]       run a named-command in a registered project or the current directory project
+  status                        show the developer status machine [options]             set a name for the machine login [options]               log into a developer server logout [options]              log out of a developer server start [options]               start the developer server connection stop [options]                stop the developer server connection register [options] [path]     register a space for the developer server, on a path or in the current directory deregister [options] [path]   deregister a space for the developer server, on a path or in the current directory lint [space]                  lint a registered space or the current directory space test [space]                  test a registered space or the current directory space preview [space]               preview web elements and scenarios for a registered space or the current directory space watch [space]                 watch for changes a registered space or the current directory space build [space]                 build a registered space or the current directory space run <command> [space]         run a named-command in a registered space or the current directory space
 ```